shree5k/archives/README.md

 2. **Compile TypeScript to JavaScript**
    - Open your plugin directory in VS Code.
-   - Go to Terminal > Run Build Task… and select npm: watch.
+   - Go to Terminal > Run Build Task… / cmd + shift + B and select npm: watch.